-Some infants do not have enough natural reserves of iron, a mineral necessary for normal human growth and development, to meet their needs.
+Some infants do not have enough natural reserves of iron, a mineral necessary for normal human growth and development.
 For that reason, the American Academy of Pediatrics (AAP) currently recommends that iron-fortified formula be used for all infants who are not breastfed, or who are only partially breastfed, from birth to one year of age.

 probiotics, which are types of "friendly" bacteria.
-Others are now fortified with prebiotics, in the form of manufactured oligosaccharides, to mimic the natural human milk oligosaccharides, which are substances that promote healthy intestinal lining.
+Others are now fortified with prebiotics, in the form of manufactured oligosaccharides, in an attempt to mimic the natural human milk oligosaccharides, which are substances that promote healthy intestinal lining.

 Many infants have brief periods when they cannot digest lactose, particularly following bouts of diarrhea, which can damage the digestive enzymes in the lining of the intestines.
 But this is usually only a temporary problem and does not require a change in your baby's diet.
-It is rare for babies to have a significant problem digesting and absorbing lactose (although it tends to occur in older children and adults).
-If your pediatrician suggests a lactose-free formula, know that it provides your baby with everything that she needs to grow and develop just as a lactose-containing formula does.
+It is extremely rare for babies to have a significant problem digesting and absorbing lactose (although it tends to occur in older children and adults).
+While lactose-free formulas are fine sources of nutrition, check with your pediatrician before starting your baby on a lactose-free formula, since whatever problem she may be having is likely due to something else.

 With a true milk allergy causing colic, failure to thrive, and even bloody diarrhea, the allergy is to the protein in the cow's milk formula.
 In this case soy formulas may seem like a good alternative.
 However, up to half the infants who have milk allergy are also sensitive to soy protein, and thus must be given specialized formula (such as amino-based or elemental) or breast milk.